Xilinx/PYNQ/ubuntu/README.md

 Staging - to be added in next image

 ```
-Add revision text in /home/xpp folder
-Modify username/password to xilinx/xilinx
-Remove the redundant folder `source` in scripts folder
-Remove the `*.bat` files in the scripts folder
-Update all the shell scripts with the latest version
-Use update_pynq.sh to update the pynq package
-Then remove pynq_git and pynq_update_backup after that

 # Add board environment variable
 vi /home/xpp/.profile
 Add at the end of the file: export BOARD=Zybo